Read the highlights of Axios’ experience below or download the case study below for the full details.

 After conducting performance reviews every six months using editable documents and DocuSign, Axios needed a simpler, more efficient, and effective process with less manual follow-up for busy leaders.

-Through intelliHR’s versatile and customizable forms, the team has reduced the amount of back and forth email in their performance review process, confident in knowing that information is being lodged in the right place (and thrilled to not have to do it themselves manually!).
-Jason and the Axios team use the form design tool to build beautiful, custom forms that look and feel like the Axios brand, but are easier to for staff and managers to distribute, complete and store in one centralized source of truth.
+Through intelliHR’s versatile and customisable forms, the team has reduced the amount of back and forth email in their performance review process, confident in knowing that information is being lodged in the right place (and thrilled to not have to do it themselves manually!).
+Jason and the Axios team use the form design tool to build beautiful, custom forms that look and feel like the Axios brand, but are easier to for staff and managers to distribute, complete and store in one centralised source of truth.